tts/hkidistricts/streets.md

 And then the last one, Pasila.

-One another thing to learn at this point was, how to add this single plot to the bigger plot done above?
+One another thing to learn at this point was, how to add this single subplot to the `fig` done above?
 I can live with the fact that sorting by name would be wrong with Pasila at the end.
 Maybe I could somehow rearrange all subplots?

 Anyway, the trick I learned when hiding subplots was using the index.
 So I just add this new subplot to the end, and then make it visible again.